 - Does science lead to atheism?

-- Has religion killed religion?
+- Has science killed religion?

 Addressing the first question, Hamza explained that the assertion “science leads to atheism” is based on four false assumptions: